junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 How many mothers breast feed their babies?
 For how long?
 Are these babies healthier than those who are not breastfed?
 Why?
 What are the main foods people eat?
 Where do they come from?
 Do people make good use of all foods available?
-How many children are underweight (p.
-109) or show signs of poor nutrition?
+How many children are underweight ([page 109](#page-109)) or show signs of poor nutrition?
 How much do parents and school children know about nutritional needs?
 How many people smoke a lot?
 How many drink alcoholic or soft drinks very often?
 What effect does this have on their own and their families’ health?
-(See p.
-148 to 150.)
+(See [page 148](#page-148) to 150.)

 #### land and food